nasa/TTECTrA/README.md

 =======
 Tool for Turbine Engine Closed-loop Transient Analysis

+[Click here](https://github.com/nasa/TTECTrA/releases) for the latest version of TTECTrA

+For questions, comments, and general support see the [TTECTrA User's Forum] (https://groups.google.com/forum/#!forum/ttectra-users-group)

 The introduction and description of TTECTrA is taken from the User's Guide, which is part of the TTECTrA release and published separately as NASA TM 2014-216663  ("Tool for Turbine Engine Closed-loop Transient Analysis (TTECTrA) User's Guide," Csank, J.T., and Zinnecker, A.M.)

 ### Introduction